robindanzinger/chadojs/readme.md

 ### avoiding mocks
 Avoiding mocks is not always possible or desired:
 E.g. the real object is a 3rd party service, it's too slow, or might not always work (e.g. webservices, database-access).
-Or you want to test a specific behavior (which might depend on the time, week-day, or that a specific service is / is not available)
+Or you want to test a specific behavior (which might depend on the time, week-day, or that a specific service is / is not available).
 Or in outside-in tdd the collaborating object doesn't yet exist.

 ### integration tests
 Integration tests are often used to check, whether the real objects work together.